-She won $188 million in lottery, and then got sued from prison by her ex
+She won $188 million in lottery, and then was sued from prison by her ex

 “I started screaming and jumping around,” Holmes remembered afterward.
 “I said to my kids, ‘You just don’t understand what this means.’”

-Six years later, Holmes’s lottery win is the subject of a lawsuit from her ex-fiance, who claims she used some of the money to buy him lavish gifts and then gave them away while he was serving time for a drug trafficking conviction.
+Six years later, Holmes’s lottery win is the subject of a lawsuit filed by her former fiance, who claims she used some of the money to buy him lavish gifts and then gave them away while he was serving time for a drug trafficking conviction.

 Lamarr Andre McDow, 36, alleges that Holmes closed his auto restoration business, got rid of his Chevy Silverado and sold 77 acres of land that she had given him for a dirt bike and ATV track, according to the lawsuit, first reported by WECT.